How Do State Foreclosure Timelines Compare?

 Select up to 3 states to compare their financial distress profiles and foreclosure timelines.

-How Do States Compare on Each Distress Component?
+How Do States Compare on Each Distress Domain?

-Each axis shows the Z-score for one of the six State ADI components.
+Each axis shows one State Distress Index domain.
 Higher values indicate greater distress relative to other states.
-The shape of each state's profile tells you something the composite score cannot — whether distress is concentrated in one dimension or spread evenly.
-A spiky profile (high on debt, low on labor) is a different kind of problem than a uniformly elevated one.
+The shape of each state's profile tells you something the composite score cannot: whether distress is concentrated in one dimension or spread evenly.

 What Are the State-Level Distress Scores?